-Health departments acting as third-party contractors for school districts must treat student records as educational records subject to Family Education Rights and Privacy Act (FERPA). eCFR:: 34 CFR Part 99 -- Family Educational Rights and Privacy.
+Health departments acting as third-party contractors for school districts must treat student records as educational records subject to Family Education Rights and Privacy Act (FERPA).
+20 U.S.C.
+1232g, 34 CFR Part 99 -- Family Educational Rights and Privacy.
 If this information is not entered into IC, a copy of these records must be provided to the school as it is a part of the student's educational health record.
-The Family Education Rights and Privacy Act (FERPA) provides that "education records" are records that are directly related to a student and that are maintained by an educational agency or institution, or by a party acting for the agency or institution.
+FERPA provides that "education records" are records that are directly related to a student and that are maintained by an educational agency or institution, or by a party acting for the agency or institution.
 These are FERPA records, and the school must maintain them following the Public School Districts Records Retention Schedule June 2022 school health records guidance.

-KRS 160.700 also defines "educational records" as data and information directly relating to a student that is collected or maintained by educational institutions or by a person acting for an institution including academic records and portfolios; achievement tests; aptitude scores; teacher and counselor evaluations; health and personal data; behavioral and psychological evaluations; and directory data recorded in any medium including handwriting, magnetic tapes, film, video, microfiche, computer-generated and stored data, or data otherwise maintained and used by the educational institution or a person acting for an institution.
+KRS 160.700 also defines "educational records" as data and information directly relating to a student that is collected or maintained by educational institutions or by a person acting for an institution including academic records and portfolios; achievement tests; aptitude scores; teacher and counselor evaluations; health and personal data; behavioral and psychological evaluations; and directory data recorded in any medium including handwriting, magnetic tapes, film, video, microfiche, computer-generated and stored data or data otherwise maintained and used by the educational institution or a person acting for an institution.

-In December 2019, the U.S. Department of Health and Human Services and the U.S. Department of Education updated their Joint Guidance on the Application of the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability (HIPAA) to Student Health Records.
-That document may be found here.
-The purpose of this guidance is to explain the relationship between the Family Educational Rights and Privacy Act (FERPA) statute and implementing regulations and the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy Rule.
+In December 2019, the U.S. Department of Health and Human Services and the U.S. Department of Education updated their Joint Guidance on the Application of FERPA and the Health Insurance

+Portability and Accountability (HIPAA) to Student Health Records.
+The purpose of this guidance is to explain the relationship between the FERPA statute and implementing regulations and the HIPAA Privacy Rule.
 This document updates and expands on prior guidance to help address potential confusion on the part of school administrators, health care professionals, and others on how FERPA and HIPAA apply to records maintained on students.